rramadeu/rramadeu.github.io/_posts/2019-11-27-Gmatrix-0Det.md

 ![](https://rramadeu.github.io/images/zero_det_Gmatrix/unnamed-chunk-4-1.png)

-4\) Population Structure at the family level
+5\) Population structure at the family level
 ----------------------------

 `snp.pine` data set has a population structure at the family level (each